josevnz/tutorials/ReplacementCommands/README.md

 ## Better than top: htop, glances

-[top](https://www.redhat.com/sysadmin/customize-top-command) is without a doubt, one of the best swiss knifes of the resource monitoring tools on Linux.
+[top](https://www.redhat.com/sysadmin/customize-top-command) is without a doubt, one of the best general purpose tools for resource monitoring tools on Linux.
 It has nice features like the ability to save stats into a file, sort columns by criteria.

 ### Htop